 However, many franchisees will soon discover that it is not as straightforward as this.
 Knowing where to get a realistic valuation can be tricky.
 Failing to find a valuation that truly reflects the franchise’s worth can cause unwelcome delays, especially if you already have plans for bigger and brighter things.

 A realistic valuation is vital for attracting serious buyers.
 We have experienced situations where brokers have valued a business anywhere from £50,000 to £150,000 more than the franchise is worth.
 You do not need to be a broker or valuation expert to understand how damaging this can be to the individual selling a business.

 So, how can you value your franchise resale properly?

 Do not rush to find a franchise buyer immediately.
 Instead, get in contact with a qualified and experienced broker, such as Franchise Resales and ask them to provide you with a free, business valuation.
 This valuation is usually a multiple of your total business profits and can vary between industries.
 Therefore, running a fast-food franchise will have different multiples than a healthcare franchise.

-For mature businesses, you can look at the business cash flow as this should give you a higher multiple than small businesses.
-It could also be beneficial to look at similar franchise resales in the area over the past five years to get a base cost and back up your belief that your franchise is worth x-amount.
+For mature businesses, you can look at the business cash flow.
+This should give you a higher multiple than small businesses.
+It could also be beneficial to look at similar franchise resales in the area over the past five years.
+This will give you a base cost and back up your belief that your franchise is worth x-amount.
 Once you have a valuation that seems fair, you can continue with the sale.